Pros, Cons and Misconceptions of FHA Condo Approval in 2015

 This means that in the future an FHA Loan can be assumed (including the interest rate) by a new buyer.
 With interest rates at an all-time low, this can be a very valuable asset to an HOA community.

 Some real estate agents won’t show units that aren’t FHA Approved.
 Being approved sets your community apart from others in your area.

 Going through the FHA condo approval process gives your Homeowners the sense that you as a Board care about the community and wants it to thrive.
-By avoiding the approval process it will hamper your owners when they go to sell their units.
+By avoiding the approval process it will hamper unit owners when they go to sell their units.

-Less Renters in the CommunityGenerally speaking, Buyers who use FHA loans are more likely to reside in the unit, and not rent it out.
+Less Renters in the CommunityGenerally speaking, Buyers who use FHA loans are more likely to reside within the unit, and not rent it out.
 Conversely, communities without FHA approval will attract buyers that can make large down payments.
-These buyers are usually investors who will rent the property for a profit.
+These buyers are usually investors who will rent out the property for a profit.

 Fiduciary DutyBoard Members and Property Managers are expected to maintain property values in their communities.
 Several HOA attorneys advise that it is the fiduciary duty of the condo Board to apply for FHA condo approval to maintain or increase property values for residents.